Id Property

 Non-Generated Id

-Schemas may also use a manually defined Id
+Schemas may also use a manually defined Id property by selecting the None option for the Id Generator.

-property using any supported data type listed above.
+You can define the Id property using any supported data type listed above.

 All Id constraints will be automatically validated when saving the schema.

-at any time, but you cannot switch back to a generator once this change is made.
+You can change a schema’s Id Generator to None at any time, but you cannot switch back to a generator once this change is made.

 Id Placeholder

-If you want to assign a temporary value to the ID of a document being created—for example, for internal reference—you can use a placeholder string such as _ID_XXX_ANY_UNIQUE_TEXT_HERE_XXX
+If you want to assign a temporary value to the ID of a document being created—for example, for internal reference—you can use a placeholder string such as _ID_XXX_ANY_UNIQUE_TEXT_HERE_XXX.

 This placeholder will be automatically replaced with the actual generated ID during saving or importing.